 Your adoption pack (fulfilled by the Scottish Wildlife Trust) will include a certificate, fun factsheet, a selection of stickers and either a red squirrel print by photographer Steve Gardner or a soft, cuddly red squirrel toy.

-Volunteers are asked to look after some of our squirrel feeder box hair-traps to provide us with presence/absence records of both species.
-This information is essential for building a record of our project's success.
+Survey volunteers are asked to look after some of our squirrel feeder box hair-traps over the course of 6 weeks in March and April.
+The hair samples collected will then be analysed to provide us with presence/absence records of both species.